 Load Limit for Final Semester:

 The Graduate Catalog represents the university's official policy for all issues concerning the graduate program.
-Approved by the Graduate Committee in spring 2004, a new policy requires that students be finished with all coursework OR enrolled in their final courses in the semester in which they take the final comprehensive exam or submit their graduate portfolio, specifically:
+Approved by the Graduate Committee in spring 2004, this policy requires that students be finished with all coursework OR be enrolled in their final courses in the semester in which they take the final comprehensive exam or submit their graduate portfolio, specifically:

 1. When students are enrolled in a full course load in their final semester and are required to take the written comprehensive exam,